We provide tuition on the violin, viola, cello, double bass and piano in our first floor teaching studios.

 Maurice's outside interests include volunteering at Congleton Youth Orchestra, a Councillor on Congleton Town Council, as well as fishing, gardening, crown green bowling and sailing.

-Jayne is a violin teacher based in Congleton, Cheshire.
+Jayne is a Strings teacher based in Congleton, Cheshire.

 She studied the Viola at the Royal Northern College of Music in Manchester obtaining a Bachelor's degree in Music with honours (BMus (Hons)) in July of 2011.